-Contributed by: João Torroaes Valente, Filipa Arantes Pedroso, Andreia Bento Simões and Bruno Santiago, Morais Leitão, Galvão Teles, Soares da Silva & Associados
+Contributed by: João Torroaes Valente, Andreia Bento Simões and Bruno Santiago, Morais Leitão, Galvão Teles, Soares da Silva & Associados

 Morais Leitão, Galvão Teles, Soares da Silva & Associados is a leading full-service law firm in Portugal, with decades of experience.
-It is well recognised for its expertise and excellence in several branches and sectors of the law, on a national and international level.
-The firm combines its unique technical expertise with a distinctive approach and provides cutting-edge solutions that often challenge some of the most conventional practices.
+It is well recognised for its expertise and excellence in several branches and sectors of the law, on both a national and international level.
+The firm combines its unique technical expertise with a distinctive approach, and provides cuttingedge solutions that often challenge some of the most conventional practices.
 With a team of more than 250 lawyers, Morais Leitão is headquartered in Lisbon and has additional offices in Porto and Funchal.
-Due to its network of associations and alliances with local firms and the creation of the Morais Leitão Legal Circle in 2010, the firm can also offer support through offices in Angola (ALC Advogados) and Mozambique (HRA Advogados).
+Due to its network of associations and alliances with local firms and the creation of the Morais Leitão Legal Circle in 2010, the firm can also offer support through offices in Angola (ALC Advogados), Cabo Verde (VPQ Advogados) and Mozambique (MDR Advogados).